Spring to Fall of 1866

 Maj.
 Cuvier Grover & Capt.
 Henry Asbury

-Although the government had succeeded in making peace with the area Indians, the Army was apparently not taking any chances.
+Although the government had made peace with the area Indians, the Army was apparently not taking any chances.
 In May, the Department of Missouri Headquarters issued General Order No. 27, instructing post commanders to make certain that defensive measures were carried out before allowing wagon trains to proceed.
 The traders were not waiting on the Army, though, and by July 20th a total of 582 wagons had passed by Fort Larned accompanied by 634 armed men.

 Black & white photograph of Cuvier Grover